cllmthvlln/The-Base-Network/README.md

 Limitless has grown into a major prediction market platform where users can speculate on real-world outcomes.
 Zora enables creators to turn individual pieces of content into tradable tokens.
 Farcaster plays a major role as a social layer, with many apps integrating directly into its ecosystem.
+Brett has become the most recognizable memecoin on Base, gaining massive popularity and liquidity.